matthras/tsp-art-python/README.md

 Install the required Python libraries by typing into the console: `pip install -r requirements.txt`.
 Alternatively, manually install the Python dependencies as listed above.
 If you know how to setup a Python environment feel free to do that first.

-## 1. Image Preprocessing
+## 1. Image Preprocessing (and potential problems!)

 Skip this step if you're a first timer.
-This step will only be relevant after you've run through a few images and want to tweak things a little.
+This step will only be relevant after you've run through a few images and want to tweak things a little, or have run into certain problems.

-What can sometimes happen is that visually there is not enough comparative density between different sections of the image, making it hard to properly identify areas where an image is meant to have more shading.
-The way to fix this is to increase the contrast on the image, and this can be done in your image editing program.
+**Images with transparent backgrounds**: You'll want to colour these backgrounds white in your image-editing program, as some transparent backgrounds are set to black by default.

+**Difficult to distinguish sections of similar colour/shade**: You may have seen this when trying out `croissant-emoji.png`.
+There's two ways to deal with this: one is to increase the number of dots available.
+The other is to increase the contrast or recolour sections appropriately using your image editing program.

+**Compression noise/grain/artefacts**: Sometimes your initial image might not necessarily be smooth, or you'll see 'bits that aren't supposed to be there'.
+These vary a huge amount so there's no one surefire method for dealing with all of them.
+I know there are built-in methods in GIMP/Krita/Photoshop for dealing with them, but am no expert - usually the examples I work with are simple enough to manually clean using Brush and Fill tools.

 ## 2. Stippling